Powder coating repairs

 Windridge Coatings is a commercial paint application company with over 25 years experience.
 We have applied heavy-duty corrosion protection paints as approved applicators for Channel Tunnel, aesthetic auto paints, powder coatings and stove enamels.
 We have a good knowledge of all these processes.

 Powder coating is a still paint

-It should be realized that powder coating is a still paint.
+It should be realised that powder coating is a still paint.
 The difference between powder coating and wet painting is more to do with the application not the end product.
 It is susceptible to the same marketing pressures as any other product.
 The quality of the product is relative to its price.
 Fading and gloss retention are two areas that are noticeable between the two price extremes.
-This is why Windridge Coatings pays sometimes more than twice as much for the high quality architectural powders it uses compared to normal industrial powders.
+This is why Windridge Coatings pays more twice as much for the high quality architectural powders it uses compared to normal industrial powders.

 On site powder coating repair service

 Repair, fading, blemishes and light scratches, to powder coating

 Faded powder coating means, the surface of the coating has oxidised.
 This is usually only the surface,